wongyin/flagsflash/README.md

     ├── index.html
     ├── package.json
     ├── tailwind.config.js
-    ├── postcss.config.js # Ensure this file exists for Tailwind
-    └── vite.config.js   # Or create-react-app's config files
+    └── vite.config.js
     ```
-    *(Note: This project assumes Tailwind CSS is configured.
-Ensure `tailwind.config.js`, `postcss.config.js`, and Tailwind directives in your CSS (e.g., `index.css`) are set up correctly.)*

 2.  **Install dependencies:**
-    Navigate into your project directory and install all required Node.js packages, including Tailwind CSS.
+    Navigate into your project directory and install all required Node.js packages.
+This project uses Tailwind CSS, which will be installed via `package.json`.

     ```bash
     cd flag-flashcards